mind2hex/HackTheBox/README.md

 # hackthebox

-Set of scripts used in hackthebox
+Walkthrouhgs and a set of scripts used in hackthebox.

 ### Scripts list: